papyrs/papyrs/HACKING.md

 ## Run locally with offline persistence only

-If you are not looking to test or develop any features that requires the IC, you can start the local dev server.
+If you are not looking to test or develop any features that require the IC, you can start the local dev server.

 ```
 npm run dev